 Who We Are

-The Well Legacy Society (WLS) incorporated on May 15, 2024, with the goal of preserving and protecting the college's rich history and nationally significant legacy in the Aurora community and the Finger Lakes region.
-In the aftermath of the college’s abrupt closure announcement on April 29, we hope to safeguard the college's assets, archives, artifacts, and architecture for future generations.
-We aim to ensure that the unique and historic campus remains a vibrant part of the community.
+The Well Legacy Society (WLS) incorporated on May 14, 2024, with the goal of preserving and protecting the college's rich history and nationally significant legacy in Aurora and the Finger Lakes region.
+Following the college’s abrupt closure announcement on April 29, we organized to protect the college's assets, archives, artifacts, and architecture for future generations.
+We also aim to ensure that our unique and historic campus remains a vibrant part of the community.
 Our supporters include alumnae/i and friends of the college spanning generations across the country.
 We invite you to join us in this important endeavor to uphold and share the enduring spirit of Wells College.

 To date, we have: